-$454 Million: Corporate America Floods Social Justice Causes With Cash Amid Floyd Protests
+$454 Million: Corporate America Floods Social Justice Causes with Cash amid Floyd Protests

 Target—long-standing partners such as the National Urban League and the African American Leadership Forum in addition to adding new partners in Minneapolis-St. Paul and across the country—$10 million

-Verizon—National Urban League, National Association for the Advancement of Colored People, National Action Network, Leadership Conference for Civil and Human Rights, Rainbow Push Coalition, National Coalition on Black Civic Participation, NAACP Legal Defense and Educational Fund—$10 million
+Verizon—National Urban League, NAACP, National Action Network, Leadership Conference for Civil and Human Rights, Rainbow Push Coalition, National Coalition on Black Civic Participation, NAACP Legal Defense and Educational Fund—$10 million

 United Health—YMCA Equity Innovation Center of Excellence and Minneapolis-St Paul businesses—$10 million